-In this tutorial the elevation model is represented by a triangulated irregular network TIN, referred to in the following sections as an 'elevation mesh'.
+In this tutorial the elevation model is represented by a triangulated irregular network TIN, in the following refered to as 'elevation mesh'.
 Thus, our first step is loading the elevation data into our QGIS project.
 This data originates from cross sectional data and is stored in a delimited text file, where the values are separated by a comma.
 We will load this text file and convert it to a shapefile, which is more suitable for working in a GIS environment.